mkohler/cython_swig/README.rst

     C libraries consists of:

         the C source code

         a header file, which describe the library interface, ...what goes in, and what comes out.

+        a binary, known as a shared libary or shared object

     If you're not familiar with C...